hackforla/GreenEarthOS/README.md

 - Join the slack channel [#climate-collabathon](https://hackforla.slack.com/archives/C01C2P7D413) and say hi!
 Tell us what your skillset is and how you're looking to contribute.
 - One of our product managers will add you to the meeting invite & the project resources
 - Join our team meetings - Thursdays from 2 30 pm to 3 30 pm PST.
-- We're still zeroing in on a name for our project, help us decide by [voting](https://app.usabilityhub.com/do/3537ab37e5f7/63e4
 )!